-Within insurance risk, underwriting risk relates to losses arising from business earned from 1st January 2007 onwards for all 2007 and prior years of account business.
-The risk of loss is to ultimate but it is usually negligible for run-off syndicates, except for unexpired delegated underwriting authorities.
-Agents often include this risk, where any remains, within reserving risk, but it is preferable to separate the two.
+Within insurance risk, underwriting risk relates to losses arising from business earned from 1st January 2007 for all 2007 and prior years of account business.
+The risk of loss is to ultimate.

 This definition will assist Lloyd's in its benchmarking and review work to provide a consistent allocation by syndicates between "underwriting risk" and "reserving risk".